by Anya Dunham, PhD

 This is likely because even in the background, TV triggers babies’ orienting response: a reflex that fixes their attention on new sights and sounds.3 In and out of itself, this response is good and necessary: it’s one of the cornerstones of learning.
 But when it comes to TV, baby’s brain tries to figure out what’s happening (“Is this threatening?
 Is this important?”), but doesn’t get the chance to process any input.
 And all the sensory input becomes a distraction, or perhaps even a source of stress.

 As babies grow, their attention gradually develops from orienting response toward executive attention: they begin selecting specific information from sensory input.5 We usually call this focused attention, or focus.

 Providing opportunities for uninterrupted free play is one of the best ways to help your baby develop focused attention.
 Being in a screen-free environment gives babies more opportunities for connecting, building strength, exploring, and learning.

 Is a couple of hours of background TV a lot for a baby?
 It could be.
 Most babies sleep 13-16 hours per day10 and spend another 3 or so hours feeding and being changed and dressed.
 A couple of hours of background TV could add up to a quarter - or even half - of their awake time.

 As you prepare for your baby's arrival or think about your baby's environment - perhaps even more so during the holiday season - consider these ideas for creating a screen-free environment for him or her:

-I explore these and other ideas to help babies connect, explore, and learn in my book, Baby Ecology.
+I explore these and other ideas to help babies connect and learn in my award-winning book, Baby Ecology.